Wednesday, June 04, 2014

 Like most twelve-year-olds, follow-through was not my strong suit.
 I got about half done, then the cloth ended up a drawer of other misbegotten projects.
 I quit Guides and moved on to other things as I entered junior high.
 I was a good student, "a pleaser", cautioned by my father who taught in the senior school that I was not to be an embarrassment to him.
 I was a teenager now, and eager to fit in, be accepted.
 I made what were, in retrospect, some serious errors in judgement, to put it mildly.

 Long story short, I ended up one Friday night going to a dance in town with my best friend, Diane, and she had a mickey of rum that she had someone older buy for her.
 We proceeded to get drunk in very short order, got separated, and I ended up in the back of a van in the Safeway parking lot where a number of older boys proceeded to have their way with me.
+They didn't even know my name, just that I was "Mr. Cameron's daughter".
+What they did had little to do with desire, it was more about power, getting one over on an authority figure.
 The cops arrived, chased off the boys, and took me in to the police station.
 They called my father to come pick me up, taking the opportunity while waiting for him to arrive to show me some photos of what could happen to "girls like me".

 Yeah, I know, crap story, but it happens all the time, and worse.
 Thank god there weren't cell phones and the internet back then, but the news got around the small, conservative town I lived in pretty darn quick.
 I arrived at school Monday morning to whispers in the hallway, knowing glances, people I didn't even know asking me if it was true.
 I felt such shame, but oddly triumphant that I was no longer the boring good girl.
 My pleasure in my new notoriety was short-lived, as soon my friend was transferred to a different school and nobody else was interested in hanging out with me.
 I was, of course, permanently grounded.